Harry A. Nottingham Park

 - 48 acres of open space

-- Nottingham Lake for fishing, paddle-boating, and SUP (Stand-Up-Paddle board)
+- Nottingham Lake for fishing, pedal-boating, and SUP (Stand-Up-Paddle board)

 - Two (2) athletic fields which are available to rent based on availability